JoaoTeixeira13/JoaoTeixeira13/README.md

 <h1 align="left">João Teixeira</h1>
 <h3 align="left">Hi!
-I am João, a Berlin based software engineer with a background in Fine Arts and Fashion Design.</h3>
+I am João, a Berlin based software engineer with a background in Fine Arts and Design.</h3>

 ⚙️ &nbsp;Working as a Software Engineer at <a href="https://www.maibornwolff.de" target="_blank">**MaibornWolff**</a>.